Turkmenistan

 Turkmenistan has long served as a thoroughfare for several empires and cultures.
-Merv is one of the oldest oasis-cities in Central Asia, and was once the biggest city in the world.
+Merv is one of the oldest oasis-cities in Central Asia, and was once among the biggest cities in the world.
 It was also one of the great cities of the Islamic world and an important stop on the Silk Road.
 Annexed by the Russian Empire in 1881, Turkmenistan figured prominently in the anti-Bolshevik movement in Central Asia.
 In 1925, Turkmenistan became a constituent republic of the Soviet Union, the Turkmen Soviet Socialist Republic (Turkmen SSR); it became independent after the dissolution of the Soviet Union in 1991.

-The country is widely criticized for its poor human rights, its treatment of minorities, press and religious freedoms.
-Since gaining independence from the Soviet Union in 1991, Turkmenistan has been ruled by repressive totalitarian regimes: that of President for Life Saparmurat Niyazov (also known as Türkmenbaşy or "Head of the Turkmens") until his death in 2006; Gurbanguly Berdimuhamedow, who became president in 2007 after winning a non-democratic election (he had been vice-president and then acting president previously); and his son Serdar, who won a subsequent 2022 presidential election described by international observers as neither free nor fair, and now shares power with his father.
+Turkmenistan has one of the worst human rights records in the world, including for its treatment of minorities, and its lack of press and religious freedoms.
+Since the independence declared from the Soviet Union in 1991, Turkmenistan has been ruled by repressive totalitarian regimes: that of President for Life Saparmurat Niyazov (also known as Türkmenbaşy or "Head of the Turkmens") until his death in 2006; Gurbanguly Berdimuhamedow, who became president in 2007 after winning a non-democratic election (who had been the minister of health, vice-president, and then acting president previously); and his son Serdar, who won a subsequent 2022 presidential election described by international observers as neither free nor fair, and now shares power with his father.

 Turkmenistan possesses the world's fifth largest reserves of natural gas.
 Most of the country is covered by the Karakum Desert.
-From 1993 to 2017, citizens received government-provided electricity, water and natural gas free of charge.
-Turkmenistan is an observer state in the Organisation of Turkic States, the Türksoy community and a member of the United Nations.
-It is also the only permanent neutral country recognized by the UN General Assembly in Asia.
+From 1993 to 2019, citizens received government-provided electricity, water and natural gas free of charge.
+Turkmenistan is an observer state in the Organisation of Turkic States, a founding member of TÜRKSOY (the International Organization of Turkic Culture) and a member of the United Nations.

 Etymology

 The name of Turkmenistan (Türkmenistan) can be divided into two components: the ethnonym Türkmen and the Persian suffix -stan meaning "place of" or "country".
 The name "Turkmen" comes from Turk, plus the Sogdian suffix -men, meaning "almost Turk", in reference to their status outside the Turkic dynastic mythological system.
-However, some scholars argue the suffix is an intensifier, changing the meaning of Türkmen to "pure Turks" or "the Turkish Turks."